nezzonarcizo/studies-content/udemy/github-actions-complete-guide/README.md

 You can learn more about Git's configuration options here: [https://git-scm.com/docs/git-config]

-## Section 3 - GitHub Actions - Basic Building Blocks & Components
+## Section 3 - Basic Building Blocks & Components

 ### Events the trigger workflows